MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-static-ip.md

 ```

 Replace the gMSA account name and domain credentials with the right values in the above command.

+Create the forward lookup entry in DNS, it is nothing but creating association between IP and DNS name.

+- If you use Microsoft Domain Name System (DNS) infrastructure of an Active Directory domain, then open the DNS manager and connect to the DNS Server.
+This creates association between IP and DNS name (forward lookup) as following.
+- In case if you use a different Domain Name System (DNS) softwares, create the forward lookup entry in the DNS server to create the association between IP and DNS name (forward lookup) as following.

 :::image type="DNS manager" source="media/create-static-ip/dns-manager.png" alt-text="Screenshot of host information in DNS Manager.":::